The Powerful Skin Benefits of Calendula Flower

 Calendula petals can be used in a variety of treatments on the skin and are commonly found in many different skincare formulations today, such as creams, ointments, oils, toners or even serums.
 For internal health benefits, it can also be ingested as a tea.

-You can find organic calendula flower extract in our Botanical Beauty Elixir, an important ingredient in our formula that we use to hydrate, brighten, and firm the skin.
+You can find organic calendula flower extract in our Botanical Recovery Serum, an important ingredient in our formula that we use to hydrate, brighten, and firm the skin.

 Akhtar N., Zaman S. U., Khan B. A., et al. Evaluation of various functional skin parameters using a topical cream of Calendula officinalis extract.
 African Journal of Pharmacy and Pharmacology.
 2011;5(2):199–206.